rdlauer/articles/nativescript/firebase-mlkit/post.md

 I decided it was in my palette's best interest to create a mobile app that would allow me to leverage:

-- [NativeScript](https://www.nativescript.org/) to create a native cross-platform mobile app;
+- [NativeScript](https://www.nativescript.org/) to create a native cross-platform mobile app with JavaScript;
 - [ML Kit for Firebase](https://firebase.google.com/docs/ml-kit/) to read a menu and return beer names;
 - [Untappd](https://untappd.com/) to provide detailed beer info and ratings.